eventespresso/event-espresso-core/docs/A--Best-Practices/php-standards.md

 ### Class Property Method and Property Schema

-Note: this only applies to legacy method and property naming- all new methods and properties should follow [Formatting Overview](#Formatting Overview).
+> This only applies to legacy method and property naming- all new methods and properties should follow [Formatting Overview](Formatting Overview).

 All private or protected properties or methods are prefixed with an underscore.
 Example Property: `$this->_property`.
 Example method: `function _method()`.